martensson/f5elastic/README.md

 * Health checks for each ES node is enabled by default.
 * Uses bulk indexing for better performance with large amount of requests.
 * GeoIP lookup of each request, adds long/lat, city, and country for each client.
-* more to come eventually....
+* Allows to obfuscate client ip if needed.
+* ...

 ## Getting started